What we do

 To enable your students to get a feeling of what university life might be like, we provide campus visits for groups of students or we can come to you.
 Visits include presentations, workshops and other informative sessions relating to various aspects of HE, from finance to student life and wellbeing.

-Below you will find details of the events and programmes currently open for bookings.
 If you would like to enquire about a bespoke visit, either to our campus or inviting our team to you, please get in touch by emailing [email protected].

 Our work with primary schools